Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

 - If you qualify, consider becoming a Wisconsin certified Minority Business Enterprise (MBE).
 There is a goal that all state agencies spend 5% of their purchases with certified MBE firms.

-- The MBE program and certification is administered by the Dept of Administration (DOA).
+- The MBE program and certification is administered by the Department of Administration (DOA).

 - View some of the ways the University promotes MBE firms.